-Iran’s human rights record is bad.
+Iran's human rights record is bad.
 There is no sugar-coating that.
-When it comes to gay people, it’s almost as bad as it gets, just like other places in the Middle East, like Dubai.
+When it comes to gay people, it's almost as bad as it gets, just like other places in the Middle East, such as Dubai and Abu Dhabi.
 Most LGBT people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.